ETAP 623 Spring 2014 Design Project Agenda

 - Register a username using your true name: Click "Log in" on the upright corner and follow the instruction.
 You will receive an email from KNILT to confirm your email address and then receive another email containing your password after your request of username is manually approved by me.
-If you do not see this confirmation message within 24 hours, write me an email in Blackboard.
+If you do not see this confirmation message within 24 hours, write me.
 (Sorry about this complex process; but this proved necessary to prevent spam attacks to our site.)

 - Learn to use this Wiki space: Go to Help:Contents, learn how to edit, format, create, and link wiki-pages.
 These are what we need to know to complete the Design Project.

-- Create a personal introduction page: Go to the class' homepage (if you get lost click navigation button TO CREATE: Current Classes to find your class home page), add your name on the list of members followed with a brief self-intro, mark your name as a link to a new page (i.e. put it in "[[ ]]").
-Click "preview" at the bottom, and if OK, click "save" to save the page.
+- Create a personal page which will end up serving as your portfolio or planning document: Go to the class' homepage (if you get lost click navigation button TO CREATE: Current Classes to find your class home page), add your name on the list of members, mark your name as a link to a new page (i.e. put it in "[[ ]]"), click "save" to save the page.
 Then your name will be shown in red in the page.
 Click your name to start to create your page.
 In your page, please try using headings, bulletin lists, pictures.
 After you save your page, you'll have a personal page linked with the homepage.

 - Decide on a topic: Read Example topics, choose a topic for your mini-course.
 Please post a message in the Design Project discussion space in BLS to indicate what topic you plan to focus on, so that I can give feedback.
 As soon as you've decided your topic, you need to find and read key references on that topic as early as possible.
 FINDING AND READING REFERENCES IS NOT SCHEDULED ON THIS AGENDA.
 YOU NEED TO SCHEDULE IT FOR YOURSELF.

-- Create a portfolio page: Create your portfolio page and link it your personal introduction page.
-In light of the readings of this week, think about and describe in your portfolio page what types of learning outcomes you will address focusing on the topic you've decided on.
-Here's an example portfolio page linked to the student's personal page: Colleen B.'s portfolio page (THIS IS HER FINAL VERSION.
+- In light of the readings of this week, think about and describe in your portfolio page what types of learning outcomes you will address focusing on the topic you've decided on.
+Here's an example portfolio page linked to the student's personal page: Rebecca_G.'s_Portfolio_Page (THIS IS HER FINAL VERSION.
 YOU'RE EXPECTED TO START THIS PAGE IN THIS WEEK, NOT TO WRITE UP EVERY SECTION).

 Questions?
-If you have any questions about this project and wiki use, please report in the Design Project discussion space in BLS or in this wiki space by editing the page: Questions and answers You should check if your questions have already been raised and answered.
+If you have any questions about this project and wiki use, please report in HELP in BlackBoard.
+You should check if your questions have already been raised and answered.

 - Conduct needs assessment (if possible for your context, optional) and learner analysis focusing on the topic you’ve chosen, report your work under the heading Needs Assessment/Learner Analysis on your portfolio page.
 For examples, please see: Anne Canale Stalnecker and Diane Hamilton.
 Anne's needs assessment was based on literature review and personal speculation.
 Diane did a survey among teachers for her needs assessment.
 These are both acceptable for this class.